zjhillman/nextjs-personal-site/posts/cream-cheese-scam.md

 ---
 slug: cream-cheese-scam
-title: Is "Cream Cheese" Actually A Scam?
+title: "The Cream Cheese Conspiracy: A Wedding Debacle"
 date: 2023-07-03
 subtitle: Exposing the dark underworld of U.S. endorsed dairy products.
 author: "@LarryJohnson"
 ---

-# The Cream Cheese Conspiracy: A Wedding Debacle
 ![Saying no to cream cheese](images/cream-cheese.jpg)

 Hello dear readers, it's Larry here.
 Most people have harrowing tales of wedding planning; they stress over finding the perfect venue or ensuring they have the best music.
 But me?
 My wedding planning horror story revolves around... cream cheese.